Call now for 24/7 services. 100% confidential. Insurance accepted.

+Knowing the right way to talk to your kids about drugs and alcohol are key factors in keeping your teen drug-free and maintaining a healthy family life.
 The family is the heart of our society, yet every day our families are devastated by the horrors of drug abuse.
 Knowing what to say to your kids about drugs is a difficult task even for the most conscientious parent.
 Children need this information to keep themselves safe.
 Teach your children to know the pitfalls of drugs.
 Encourage healthy drug-free living in our community.

 When children do not feel comfortable talking to their parents, they will oftentimes look for answers elsewhere.
-Teenagers who are not informed properly on the dangers of using drugs are at greater risk of experimenting with drugs at an early age.
+Teenagers who are not informed properly about the dangers of using drugs are at greater risk of experimenting with drugs at an early age.
 Parents that are educated on the effects of drug abuse can give their young adults knowledgeable and correct information when the questions start.
 You are your child’s first role model.
 Your views on alcohol, tobacco, and drugs will strongly influence how they think about them.
 Talking about the dangers of using drugs should be a normal part of your general safety conversations.

 If you would like help locating a treatment center for addiction for teens please give us a call now.

 The sooner you begin to talk to your child about the dangers of drug use the better.
 You have already begun doing this subconsciously when you give a specific medicine or antibiotic to your child.
 You explain why this medicine is being given.
 This is also a time when your child will naturally pay attention to your guidance.
 Take advantage of “teachable moments” now.
-If you see someone on TV smoking a cigarette, begin to talk about smoking, the dangers of smoking.
+If you see someone on TV smoking a cigarette, begin to talk about smoking, and the dangers of smoking.
 This may also lead to a discussion about alcohol and drugs and how they could cause harm.

 Keep this conversation light and calm.
 Use terms that your child will understand.
 Explain the effects of drugs.
 Let your kid know how they make a person feel, the risk of dying from an overdose, and other long-term damage drugs can cause.
 You can research the different effects of specific drugs yourself to be informed or read more about some of the most commonly used drugs by teens on our website here.